ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 * The client is being used with a DNS server that it trusts not attempt this attack.
 * The client is being used in a context where implicit elevated access cannot apply.
-* The client restricts the set of allowed TCP port values to exclude any ports where a confusion attack is likely to be possible (e.g. the "bad ports" list from {{FETCH}}).
+* The client restricts the set of allowed TCP port values to exclude any ports where a confusion attack is likely to be possible (e.g. the "bad ports" list from the "Port blocking" section of {{FETCH}}).

 ## Other applicable SvcParamKeys